Rosuav/StilleBot/commands/addcmd.md

-{recipient} | Display name of the gift sub recipient {multimonth} | Number of consecutive months of subscription given {msg} | Any message included with the sub/cheer/dono (blank if none) {from_subbomb} | 1 if the gift was part of a sub bomb, 0 if not {gifts} | Number of randomly-assigned gifts.
+{recipient} | Display name of the gift sub recipient {multimonth} | Number of consecutive months of subscription given {msg} | Any message included with the sub/cheer/dono (blank if none) {msgid} | UUID of the message, suitable for replies etc {from_subbomb} | 1 if the gift was part of a sub bomb, 0 if not {gifts} | Number of randomly-assigned gifts.
 Can be 1.
 {bits} | Total number of bits cheered in this message